casseds2/CollegeCarpool/docs/blog/blog.md

 meant performance is sped up severely.
 Might also look into parsing the JSON for more info tomorrow if I can get the messaging and possible custom notifications working.

+## My Eighteenth Blog
+Very busy with studying for exams so have only been chipping away at small bits of project.
+I got the notifications working with node.js in Firebase Functions.
+This allowed me to trigger node.js functions whenever a data event happened in the database which allowed me to send push notifications through firebase cloud messaging (FCM).
+I have no instant messaging and ride requests (on the move) "working" to an extent.
+Also completely rewrote the sat nav activity and the sat nav service.
+It was too messy as I began the function without a proper understanding of the objective and how to reach it.
+Writing it the first time gave me the experience to learn what needed to be done and what sort of functions I'd need.
+When it came to modifying the first attempt, all was too hard to understand so I made the decision to rework it, taking bits from the previous version and shortening others.
+Previously I had been attempting to over-complicate the activity but making it object orientated.
+I learned my lesson that going down this road isn't always the best solution.
+Readable code is a lot better than
+"formal" object orientated code in some cases as it is sometimes just plain easier to read.
+It is now a matter of testing the distances conditions in the nav service are triggered by.
+A major issue I found with it (to my annoyance) was that I was comparing a float to and int at one stage.
+Although I would believe that the java compiler would change the int to type float while performing the comparison, I don't think it was doing it in practice.
+Further testing/ fine tuning needed.